losercoin/LowbMarket/README.md

 # LowbMarket
-A smart contract support to trade NFT using LOWB
+A smart contract support to trade NFT using LOWB on matic chain

 ### Compiling and running the code
 - Before running this project, install truffle first: `npm install -g truffle`.